microsoft/typespec/docs/introduction/reproducibility.md

 This can be mitigated with a few steps:

-## 1. Defend against dependencies changes
+## 1. Defend against dependency changes

 _Note: This section applies if using `cadl install` or `npm install` to install dependencies.
 However other package manager (`yarn`, `pnpm`, etc.) have their own similar lock mechanism._